Assessor FAQs

 What is the qualified senior primary residence classification?

 The Qualified Senior Primary Residential Classification was created by Senate Bill 24-111.
 This classification will offer qualifying senior citizens (or their surviving spouses) a property tax reduction of the amount equal to the actual value of the property minus the lesser of 50% of the first two hundred thousand dollars of the actual value or the amount that causes the valuation for assessment of the property to be one thousand dollars on their primary residence.
 This classification is available for 2025 and 2026 only.
+Please be aware that although your Qualified Senior Primary Residence Classification may be approved, the State of Colorado may not have sufficient funding to cover the classification.

 For more information, please read Qualified Senior Primary Residential Classification instructions.